stuhlmueller/logistician/README.md

 logistician run -o "1 2"

 # Run locally (cloned from Github)
-logistician run --no-volume -o "1 2"
+logistician run --clone -o "1 2"

 # Run remotely on AWS, retrieve the data, shut down (this will take a while)
 logistician deploy